Hans Koch (lawyer)

+Early life

 Koch was born in Bartenstein, East Prussia (modern Bartoszyce, Poland), he graduated in law from the University of Königsberg.
-In 1923, he began working at the Prussian Ministry of Trade and later as the second state commisar of the Berlin stock exchange.
+In 1923, he began working at the Prussian Ministry of Trade and later as the second state commissar of the Berlin stock exchange.
 In 1927, he opened his own law office.

+Opposition against the Nazi regime

 In 1937, he helped win an acquittal for pastor Martin Niemöller.

-During World War II, he developed contacts with Claus von Stauffenberg and the 20 July plot conspirators, including Carl Goerdeler.
+During World War II, he developed contacts with the 20 July plot conspirators, including Hans von Dohnanyi and Hans Oster from the military-intelligence.
 In the 20 July plot, once the Nazis had been routed, Koch was slated to become the presiding judge of the Reichsgericht, the highest court in the German Reich.
-The plot failed, however, and Koch sheltered one of the conspirators.
+The plot failed, however, and Koch sheltered Hans Bernd Gisevius, one of the conspirators.
 An informer denounced him and Koch and his family were arrested.
-He was murdered extrajudicially in Berlin by a Sonderkommando of the SS-Reichssicherheitshauptamt on 24 April 1945.
+He was killed extrajudicially in Berlin by a SS-Sonderkommando of the Reich Security Main Office on 24 April 1945.